mcoimbra/VeilGraph/README.md

 This is configured to run with a parallelism of 2 in Apache Flink (either a single TaskManager with two parallel pipelines, or two TaskManager instances with a single pipeline each).

-**NOTE:** to reproduce our use-case presented in the paper, delete the flags '-deletion-ratio' and '-delete_edges'.
+**NOTE:** to test only with edge additions, delete the flags '-deletion-ratio' and '-delete_edges'.

 # cnr-2000: http://law.di.unimi.it/webdata/cnr-2000/